 The Nova Scotia Youth Apprenticeship program is a new education initiative designed to help youth explore real careers and relate their education to work.

-Students can 'try-out' entry level jobs in the automotive service and repair industry during their High School grades.
+Students can ‘try-out’ entry level jobs in the automotive service and repair industry during High School.

-The Youth Apprenticeship program is also a new way for employers to meet local youth, a potential employee, and provide a real workplace education experience.
+The Youth Apprenticeship program is a positive way for employers to meet local youth, a potential employee, and provide a real workplace education experience.